Nipun-Yv/itinerary-planner/README.md

 AI-Itinerary Planner streamlines the entire trip planning workflow, here is the entire step by step navigation:

 1. **Location Selection**
-   - Choose from pre-configured destinations (currently Delhi and Goa).
+   - Choose from pre-configured destinations.
-   - Database and attraction data are available for these locations.
+   - Attraction,activity and hotel data are available Delhi and Goa currently.

 2. **Attraction Selection**
    - Browse and select attractions you wish to visit.
+(It is recommended that you select multiple attractions (4 minimum) for a multiple day itinerary)

 3. **Activity Customization**
    - View an activity screen tailored to your chosen attractions.
    - Select activities based on your interests.
    - Use the text drawer to describe your trip—its semantic meaning is analyzed to auto-select relevant tags and activities.
    - *Currently supports filtering by `activity_type`; additional filters are planned for future updates.*
+   - It is recommended that you select a least 10-12 activities for extended itinerary calendar generation

 4. **AI-Powered Itinerary Generation**
-   - Click "Generate AI Itinerary" to automate the rest of your planning.
+   - Click "Generate AI Itinerary" to automate the rest of your planning, **you no longer need your keyboard or your keypad**.
    - **Automated Route Planning:** Uses routing APIs to optimize your travel path.
    - **Dynamic Calendar Generation:** Calendar updates in real time using server-sent events (SSE).
    - **Smart Hotel Recommendations:** Hotels are rendered on a map along the planned route (within a 15km radius), so you plan your trip around what you do rather than where you stay.